 Success in birthing is defined differently for every person and it is important for a class to allow the space to be flexible in decision making without creating an atmosphere of judgment.
 Blossoming Bellies classes are based in research, which more often than not supports the natural birth process as safest for both mom and baby.
-That being said, the goal in our classes is to help couples feel empowered, confident, and prepared when moving towards labor.
+That being said, the goal in our classes is to help pregnant people and their support people feeling empowered, confident, and prepared when moving towards labor.
 Feeling in control of the decision making process and confident in the body's ability to give birth can help set one up to feel positive about their birth.

 The bottom line is that Blossoming Bellies classes will not teach people the "way" to give birth but will provide resources, tools, insight, guidance, questions, research-based learning, and hands-on measures to help expectant parents feel confident, prepared, and empowered through pregnancy, labor, birth, and beyond.

 Does your Infant Care Basics class cover CPR?

 Blossoming Bellies' Infant Care Basics does not cover CPR.
 However, Brittany strongly recommends that new parents take a CPR class.
 Infant CPR classes can be found at Pennsylvania Hospital, Jefferson Hospital, Lankenau Medical Center, or by visiting the American Red Cross website.

 If I have a doula, do I still need to take a childbirth class?